 Professional Certified Standards of Practice

 A Birth Arts International professional accompanies the woman in labor, providing emotional and physical support.
-The doula suggests comfort measures, provides support and suggestions for the partner.
+The provider suggests comfort measures, provides support and suggestions for the partner.
 When possible, the doula provides pre- and post-partum education, resources, emotional support, to include information on practices and procedures, and information that can assist in the client making informed decisions about her care.
 Furthermore, doulas do not “prescribe” treatment, suggestions, advice or information made available within the function of the doula must be done with the provision that the doula recommends the client to confirm/confer/communicate/advise her primary care provider of her choice before using any application, therapy or treatment that could influence her pregnancy or health.

 Limits to Practice

 Birth Arts International Doulas act as advocates; they do not act as decision makers for clients.
 All health care choices are made by the client and not the doula.
 All communication referring to health care decisions are made by the client to their primary health care provider.
 Advocates do not speak for the client but offer education and support.

 BAI requires all students to complete an extensive 350 plus page BAI training manual and workbook, additional reporting and reading requirements, attend a minimum required documented births, breastfeeding and childbirth education requirements.
 Please visit Birth Arts International for more information on all requirements.

-Doulas certified by BAI will have the knowledge and understanding as set forth in the BAI Requirements for Certification.
-This includes condition of support to a minimum number of clients, positive evaluations from clients and health care providers and records of five births, including a précis, observation form and report of each birth.
+Doulas and educators certified by BAI will have the knowledge and understanding as set forth in the BAI Requirements for Certification.
+This includes the condition of support to a minimum number of clients, positive evaluations from clients and health care providers and records of five births, including a précis, observation form and report of each birth.

 Removal from Programs or Loss of Certification

 If a student acts in a manner that brings the professional ethics, standards and practices of a BAI professional in question, via fraud, abuse or practicing outside of the scope of practice, they will be removed from the program, with no refunds offered, or certification will be revoked.
-Revoking a certification is a serious matter and it can be caused by fraudulently doing course work, professional work or any cases of professsional abuse of skills, power, etc..
+Revoking a certification is a serious matter, and it can be caused by fraudulently doing course work, professional work or any cases of professional abuse of skills, power, etc..